puzzle/puzzle-radicale-auth-ldap/README.md

 # What is this?
 This is an authentication plugin for Radicale 3.
 It adds an LDAP authentication backend which can be used for authenticating users against an LDAP server.
+This Plugin is Garbage.
+Only use until a better alternative is available, like the one that radicale wants to provide itself, then IMMEDIATELY switch.

 Use the `2-final` git tag for Radicale 2 support.